biocatiit/website/content/pages/users_howto_saxs_collect.rst

     #.
 030S5 300Å (MW range 5,000-1,250,000 Da)

-*   Columns for SEC-SAXS: GE Healthcare SEC columns run at 0.75 ml/min elution rate (24ml - column volume) and discuss with beamline personnel to determine the most suitable column for your sample
+*   Columns for SEC-SAXS: GE Healthcare SEC columns run at 0.75 ml/min elution rate (24 ml - column volume) and discuss with beamline personnel to determine the most suitable column for your sample

     #.
 Superdex 75 10/300 (MW < 75,000 Da)